basgbasg/test/README.md

 ## Getting Started

 ### Splash Page
 This is the startup screen.
-The user will be taken to the login page after tapping the 'GET STARTED' button.
+Users will be taken to the login page after tapping the 'GET STARTED' button.

 ![image](https://github.com/basgbasg/test/assets/133644970/5b082041-5a44-4e4e-97ad-9ea0f3413ae9)

 ### Login Page
-Here the user will enter their details which they used when createing the account.
-If the username and password matches their data in the database once they click Login they will be taken to the Home Page.
+This is the login page.
+When users enter the correct details they used to create their account and tap the 'LOGIN' button, they will be redirected to the home page.

 ![image](https://github.com/basgbasg/test/assets/133644970/fd1d58be-984d-461d-a95c-f0c4157af827)